How to use chalk paint. Beginners guide on how to paint furniture with chalk style paint.

 Before the project is finished you’re going to want to do a wax or protective topcoat.
 You can find several different kinds of waxes that go from clear, light or dark in color.
 All of which protect and enhance the color, the ones with tint giving a more unique look.

 For this project we decided to go with Rust-Oleum Chalked protective topcoat.
-Which comes in a spray can and gives it a matt finish.
+Which comes in a spray can and gives it a matte finish.

 For the wax you’ll want to wax on using one cloth, and wipe off the excess with another.